CSISdefense/Services/analysis/Model_Ceiling_Breach.md

 ## NULL
 ```

-When considering contract actions alone, no expectation were met.
+When considering contract actions alone, no expectations were met.
 The patterns in the plots are complex, ceiling breaches has a sinusoidal or perhaps exponential relationship while terminations has an neative relationship, until the number of ations grows extreme at which point the risk jumps up.

 ### 03C: Office-Vendor Relationship
 Expectation: